LeonardoCardoso/SwiftLinkPreview/README.md

   	// ...
 ```

-#TODO Swift Package Manager

 ### Manually

-Although it's not recommended, you just need to drop SwiftLinkPreview folder into Xcode project (make sure to enable "Copy items if needed" and "Create groups").
+You just need to drop SwiftLinkPreview folder into Xcode project (make sure to enable "Copy items if needed" and "Create groups").

 ## Usage